 Is breast cancer in your family?

 If you are at all worried about the risk of breast cancer in your family, you may like to talk to your family doctor (GP) or local family cancer clinic.

 Attending a Family Cancer Clinic can help you sort out the relevance of your cancer family history.
 If it is appropriate for you, they can arrange for you and your family to have genetic testing.
 This can determine whether you or another family member carries a gene abnormality that increases cancer risk (such as in BRCA1 or BRCA2).
 You will have access to counselling before and after testing.

 There is no charge for a consultation at a family cancer clinic.
-Genetic testing is free for women who meet certain family history criteria.
-Some women who don’t meet the criteria may choose to self-fund a genetic test, which costs several hundred dollars.
-Family cancer Clinics operate through public hospitals and some private hospitals..
+Genetic testing is free for people who meet certain family history criteria.
+Some people who don’t meet the criteria may choose to self-fund a genetic test, which costs several hundred dollars.
+Family Cancer Clinics operate through public hospitals and some private hospitals.
 Your GP can refer you to a clinic in your area, or you can telephone a clinic yourself to make an appointment.

-For more information about family cancer clinics, visit the Cancer Council Australia website or phone the Cancer Cancer Helpline on 13 11 20.
+For more information about Family history and cancer, visit the Cancer Council Australia website or phone the Cancer Council Helpline on 13 11 20.